m0by314/monitor_temperature_humidity/README.md

 ## How it works

-The tool measures temperature and humidity every 2 hours.
+The tool measures temperature and humidity every 2 hours by default (the time between each measurement can be modified in the config.h file).
 The data is stored on an Adafruit IO feed to be visualized in a dashboard.

 Between each measurement, the ESP goes into deep sleep mode.